What does Ouroboros even mean?

 The Greeks later adopted the symbol, using it to convey ideas of wholeness, and associated it with alchemy,

-Over milenea, Ouroboro took on broader philosophical meanings, signifying infinity, unity, and rebirth.
+Over milenea, Ouroboros took on broader philosophical meanings, signifying infinity, unity, and rebirth.

 We are a registered UK non-profit dedicated to funding psychedelic research.